shopware/helm-charts/charts/shopware/README.md

 This Helm chart installs the Percona Operator along with a MySQL database.
 For more information on Percona, visit [Percona's website](https://www.percona.com/).
-Currently, this Helm chart supports Percona and S3 MinIO by default.
+Currently, this Helm chart supports Percona by default.
 However, you can modify the configuration to your needs.

 > [!WARNING]